yadavarvind-98/Credit-Card-Transactions-SQL-Project/README.md

 9- during weekends which city has highest total spend to total no of transcations ratio

 10- which city took least number of days to reach its 500th transaction after the first transaction in that city

+# Tools Used

+MySQL - for writing SQL queries

+PowerPoint - to prepare presentation